The Bankrate promise

 - Get your first checked bag free on domestic American flights

-- Earn a $99 (plus taxes and fees) annual companion certificate for a domestic main cabin flight when you spend $30,000 on purchases each cardmember year and card membership is renewed
+- Earn a $99 (plus taxes and fees) annual companion certificate for a domestic main cabin flight when you spend $30,000 on purchases each cardmember year , renew your card membership and pay the annual fee

 The bottom line